chenyu-01/LAPS-JAVA-SA57/README_1.md

 1. Open the `application.properties` file located in the `src/main/resources` directory.
-2. Locate the following properties: spring.datasource.username=
+2. Locate the following properties:

+spring.datasource.username=

 spring.datasource.password=

 3. Replace the above lines with your MySQL username and password.
-For example: spring.datasource.username=root spring.datasource.password=myPassword
+For example:

+spring.datasource.username=root

+spring.datasource.password=myPassword

-4. Ensure the `spring.datasource.url` property matches your local MySQL setup: spring.datasource.url=jdbc:mysql://localhost:3306/SA spring.datasource.url=jdbc:mysql://localhost:3306/SA
+4. Ensure the `spring.datasource.url` property matches your local MySQL setup:

+spring.datasource.url=jdbc:mysql://localhost:3306/SA

+spring.datasource.url=jdbc:mysql://localhost:3306/SA

+## Step 2: Prepare the Database

+Before running the application, set up the required database tables:

+1. Start your MySQL server.
+2. Run the `spring_session.sql` script located in your project directory.
+This script creates the necessary tables in your MySQL database.

+## Step 3: Start the Application

+After setting up the database, you can start the application:

+1. Open a terminal or command prompt.
+2. Navigate to the root directory of your Java project.
+3. Run the following command to start the application:

 ./mvnw spring-boot:run
 Or, if you are using Windows:
 mvnw spring-boot:run